Article

 7. Not Reporting the Correct State on Your Employees’ W-2

-If you have an employee who has either moved from one state to another and/or an employee who travels for work in multiple states, you will be required to understand the state requirements for where the employee is performing services in.
+If an employee has moved from one state to another and/or travels for work in multiple states, you will be required to understand the requirements for the state where the employee is performing services.

-Employees may become upset if they are filing their personal tax returns and they realize that there is incorrect information on their W2.
-This could also require amending the W2 form and the state returns that are affected by this mistake.
+Employees may become upset if they are filing their personal tax returns and realize that they have incorrect information on their W-2.
+This could also require amending the W-2 form and the state returns that are affected by this mistake.

 8. Applying Tax Payments to the Wrong Quarter